usaid-cs/yesterday-i-learned/geography.md

 - [Doubly-landlocked](https://en.wikipedia.org/wiki/Landlocked_country#Doubly_landlocked) countries are landlocked by landlocked countries.
 There are currently only two countries in this category: Liechtenstein and Uzbekistan.
 - [Saudi Arabia](https://en.wikipedia.org/wiki/Saudi_Arabia) and [UAE](https://en.wikipedia.org/wiki/United_Arab_Emirates) are not the same countries.
 Saudi Arabia is the big one.
 UAE is a bit more to the east.
 Both are a huge expanse of almost nothing.
 - [Maryland has no natural lakes](https://msa.maryland.gov/msa/mdmanual/01glance/html/lakes.html).
+- [St Pierre and Miquelon](https://en.wikipedia.org/wiki/Saint_Pierre_and_Miquelon), tiny pair of islands with a population of 6,008, have four primary schools, one middle school, and two high schools.